dh85/SpotifyWebAPI/README.md

 ![CI](https://github.com/dh85/SpotifyKit/actions/workflows/swift.yml/badge.svg)
 ![Documentation](https://img.shields.io/badge/documentation-DocC-blue.svg)

 **SpotifyKit** is a modern, thread-safe, and comprehensive Swift SDK for the Spotify Web API.
-Built with Swift 6 structured concurrency (Async/Await & Actors) from the ground up, it provides a fluent, type-safe interface for accessing the entire Spotify catalog, managing user libraries, and controlling playback.
+Built with Swift 6 structured concurrency (Async/Await & Actors) from the ground up, it provides a fluent, type-safe interface for accessing the entire Spotify catalogue, managing user libraries, and controlling playback.

 Designed for reliability, it handles the hard parts of API integration—token refreshing, rate limiting, and pagination—so you can focus on building your app.